Remote Working: Employee or Independent Contractor?

-But there are other options that will allow you to work remotely for an international company.
-Without sacrificing the security that comes with being an employee.
+But there are other options that will allow you to work remotely for an international company, without sacrificing the security that comes with being an employee.
+Let’s walk through them.
 It’s wise to be well informed of the differences so you can ask your future employer the right questions before you start working together.

 Hiring a remote team, across borders, can be complicated.
 As a company, you might be frustrated by the barriers to offering employee status to your new hires.
 And as a remote job seeker, you might be about to give up all the employee rights and entitlements that you have grown accustomed to.

 Consider this example; you are based in Portugal and are offered a remote position.
 They offer an annual salary of £40,000.
 The company is registered in the United Kingdom, where the majority of the team is based.
 And although they have customers all over the world, all of their operations (regulatory, taxes, etc) are based in the UK.
 When the company draws up your ¨contract¨, it states that you will be hired as a ̈contractor ̈ to work an agreed 40 hours per week.
 And that all local taxes and social security contributions are your responsibility.

 In this example, the company is not obligated to adhere to local employment laws.
 This means you are not legally entitled to employee benefits like paid holidays, sick pay, maternity pay, etc. Whether they provide these benefits under this type of contract is entirely at the discretion of the company.